google/gsocguides/pages/student/23-glossary.md

 ## Community Bonding Period

 The period of time between when accepted students are announced for a particular year of GSoC and the time these students are expected to start coding.
-This time is an excellent one to introduce students to the community, get them on the right mailing lists, etc. See the "Mind the Gap" section for more details.
+This time is an excellent one to introduce students to the community, get them on the right mailing lists, etc. See the "Community Bonding Period" section for more details.

 ## DVCS